NVIDIA/workbench-example-mistral-finetune/README.md

 1. Create/Login to your a Hugging Face Account and generate an Access Token [here](https://huggingface.co/settings/tokens).

 2. Navigate to the base model card [here](https://huggingface.co/mistralai/Mistral-7B-v0.1) and select "Agree and access repository".
+You should then see a "You have been granted access to this model" message appear on the model card.

 ### On Desktop
 If you do not NVIDIA AI Workbench installed, first follow the installation instructions for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/).
 Then,